MicrosoftDocs/customer-insights/ci-docs/data/relationships.md

    :::image type="content" source="media/relationship-add.png" alt-text="New relationship side pane with empty input fields.":::

    - **Relationship name**: Name that reflects the purpose of the relationship.
 Relationship names are case sensitive.
-Example: CustomerToSupportCase.
+Example: PurchasesToStores.
    - **Description**: Description of the relationship.
    - **Source table**: Table that is used as a source in the relationship.
-Example: SupportCase.
+Example: Purchases.
    - **Target table**: Table that is used as a target in the relationship.
-Example: Customer.
+Example: Stores.
    - **Source cardinality**: Cardinality of the source table.
 Cardinality describes the number of possible elements in a set.
 It always relates to the target cardinality.
 You can choose between **One** and **Many**.
 Only many-to-one and one-to-one relationships are supported.
      - Many-to-one: Multiple source records can relate to one target record.
-Example: Multiple support cases from a single customer.
+Example: Multiple purchases from a single store.
      - One-to-one: A single source record relates to a one target record.
-Example: One loyalty ID for a single customer.

      > [!NOTE]
      > Many-to-many relationships can be created using two many-to-one relationships and a linking table, which connects the source table and the target table.

    - **Target cardinality**: Cardinality of the target table records.
    - **Source key field**: Foreign key field in the source table.
-Example: SupportCase uses  **CaseID** as the foreign key field.
+Example: StoreId
    - **Target key field**: Key field of the target table.
-Example: Customer uses  **CustomerID** as the key field.
+Example: StoreId

 1. Select **Save** to create the custom relationship.